 - Restart your cameras

-- Reset camera to factory settings
+- Reset the camera to factory settings

-How do I get my nest camera back online?
+How do I get my Nest camera back online?

 1. Check the wireless network

 In most cases, the wireless network is the problem causing the Nest camera to go offline.
 To ensure that your smart home devices work as intended, you need a reliable router or extender.
-Based on reports, Google and Nest Wi-Fi work the best with Nest cameras and doorbells.
+Based on reports, Google and Nest Wi-Fi work best with Nest cameras and doorbells.
 Although, there are definitely a few competitors in that price range so you should inform yourself and go for an upgrade.

 If you don’t want to invest in a better router, make sure to limit the number of devices that are connected to your router.
-Also, you can access router settings and change from 2.4 GHz band to 5 GHz or tweak broadcast channels.
+Also, you can access router settings and change from the 2.4 GHz band to 5 GHz or tweak broadcast channels.
 Keeping your router or Wi-Fi extender closer to the camera helps, too.